mxenabled/react-native-widget-sdk/example/README.md

-# MX Mobile Widget SDK example React Native application
+# MX Mobile Widget SDK example application

 This is a React Native app created with this command: